 4. Collaboration is key:

 Organisations cannot achieve their sustainability goals individually and there is a major need for collaboration.
 Schwarze notes that 2025 is just around the corner and organisations need to work together if they are looking to achieve their goals.
 He notes that keeping teams on track is the most crucial thing to look for and external partnerships can be quite helpful for efficient collaboration.
-Organisations like Polypropylene Recycling Coalition has been actively working to help companies address any challenges like flexible packaging etc.
+Organisations like Polypropylene Recycling Coalition have been actively working to help companies address any challenges like flexible packaging etc.

 The AptarGroup has joined the Ellen MacArthur Foundation and is working actively to bring forth better sustainable packaging recyclability and innovation to help brands across the world to reach their sustainability goals.
 It is something AptarGroup would not have been able to achieve without external help.